facile-it/mutoid/docs/guides/upgrade-to-0.4.md

 ## State management

-We removed the memorization in store ctor.
+We removed the memoization in store ctor.

 Now we recommend to use a lazy store like